rockstardotb/django-python-workshop/README.md

                     ],
          )

-and we need to add the following to the bottom of our Dockerfile:
+and we need to add the following to the bottom of our /app/Dockerfile:

     RUN pip3 install -e .